swirlTA/toolsfortextanalysis/videos.markdown

 title: Videos
 permalink: /video/
 ---

+Just as a quick reminder to what is posted on the main page of this website: The videos are going to be renewed soon!
-[here](https://tube.switch.ch/channels/f6786b32) you can find the course videos
+[Here](https://tube.switch.ch/channels/f6786b32) you can find the course videos